sgaabdu4/greggs_booking/README.md

 1. **Choose Eat In or Eat Out**: Select your dining preference.
 2. **Select a Food Item**: Tap on a food item to add it to your basket.
 3. **Adjust Quantity**: Use the '+' and '-' buttons to adjust the quantity of each item.
+4. **Food Item Info**: Click on the 'i' to get more information about the item.
-4. **Review Your Basket**: Tap on the 'Checkout' button to review your selections.
+5. **Review Your Basket**: Tap on the 'Checkout' button to review your selections.
-5. **Proceed to Checkout**: Confirm your order and proceed to checkout.
+6. **Proceed to Checkout**: Confirm your order and proceed to checkout.

 ## Built With